philou/philou.github.com/source/_posts/2013-02-22-1-rule-for-monitoring-emails.markdown

 posterous_slug: 1-rule-for-monitoring-emails
 comments: true
 ---
-<p>I just spent a few hours debugging my rails app on heroku to understand why the hell I did not systematicaly receive the monitoring emails that my app was sending ...</p>
+I just spent a few hours debugging my rails app on Heroku to understand why the hell I did not systematically receive the monitoring emails that my app was sending ...

-<p>My app was actually rendering the email template.</p>
+My app was actually rendering the email template.

-<p>Wether the mail came through actually dependend on the mail content !</p>
+Wether the mail came through actually depended on the mail content !

-<p>It seems there was a spam filter somewhere between the sender and the receiver that was blocking some emails, without warning me in any way.
-I was sending the email to a custom domain email from 'ovh' and then forwarding emails to my gmail account, it was handy to apply automatic labels.</p>
+It seems there was a spam filter somewhere between the sender and the receiver that was blocking some emails, without warning me in any way.
+I was sending the email to a custom domain email from 'OVH' and then forwarding emails to my gmail account, it was handy to apply automatic labels.

-<p>Here is the #1 rule : always send your monitoring emails directly to the final recepient !
-There will be less risk that some messages get lost.&nbsp;</p>
+Here is the #1 rule : always send your monitoring emails directly to the final recipient !
+There will be less risk that some messages get lost.

-<p>I changed the recipient to my gmail address, updated my label filter, and everything is back to normal (a lot of time lost for nothing).</p>
+I changed the recipient to my gmail address, updated my label filter, and everything is back to normal (a lot of time lost for nothing).